|

 --detach-on=syscall

-This option is useful if you want to trace multi-threaded
+calls.
+This option is useful for tracing a multi-threaded

 -D